Arbaxali/python-basics-and-assignments/README.md

 print below data <br />

-Twinkle, twinkle, little star,
+Twinkle, twinkle, little star, <br />
-	How I wonder what you are!
+	How I wonder what you are! <br />
-		Up above the world so high,
+		Up above the world so high, <br />
-		Like a diamond in the sky.
+		Like a diamond in the sky. <br />
-Twinkle, twinkle, little star,
+Twinkle, twinkle, little star, <br />
-	How I wonder what you are!
+	How I wonder what you are! <br />

-#sol
+# sol
  print("Twinkle, twinkle, little star, \n\tHow I wonder what you are! \n\t\tUp above the world so high, \n\t\tLike a diamond in the sky. \nTwinkle, twinkle, little star, \n\tHow I wonder what you are!") <br />